Denzel Washington: Early life and education

-Denzel Hayes Washington Jr. was born in Mount Vernon, New York, on December 28, 1954.
+Denzel Hayes Washington Jr. was born on December 28, 1954, in Mount Vernon, New York, a suburb of New York City.
 His mother, Lennis "Lynne" (Lowe), was a beauty parlor owner and operator born in Georgia and partly raised in Harlem, New York.
 His father, Denzel Hayes Washington Sr., a native of Buckingham County, Virginia, was an ordained Pentecostal minister who was also an employee of the New York City Water Department, and worked at a local S. Klein department store.

+On a 2025 appearance on Jimmy Kimmel Live!, Washington said his name was actually pronounced with the emphasis on the first syllable, but that his mother started pronouncing his name with the emphasis on the second syllable so he would respond when called and not his father.

 Washington attended Pennington-Grimes Elementary School in Mount Vernon until 1968.
 When he was 14, his parents divorced and his mother sent him to the private preparatory school Oakland Military Academy in New Windsor, New York.
 Washington later said, "That decision changed my life, because I wouldn't have survived in the direction I was going.
 The guys I was hanging out with at the time, my running buddies, have now done maybe 40 years combined in the penitentiary.
 They were nice guys, but the streets got them."
 After Oakland, he attended Mainland High School in Daytona Beach, Florida, from 1970 to 1971.

 He was interested in attending Texas Tech University: "I grew up in the Boys Club in Mount Vernon, and we were the Red Raiders.
 So when I was in high school, I wanted to go to Texas Tech in Lubbock just because they were called the Red Raiders and their uniforms looked like ours."
 Instead, he earned a BA in Drama and Journalism from Fordham University in 1977.
 At Fordham, he played collegiate basketball as a guard under coach P. J. Carlesimo.
 After a period of indecision on which major to study and taking a semester off, Washington worked as creative arts director of the overnight summer camp at Camp Sloane YMCA in Lakeville, Connecticut.
 He participated in a staff talent show for the campers and a colleague suggested he try acting.

 Returning to Fordham that fall with a renewed purpose, Washington enrolled at the Lincoln Center campus to study acting, where he was cast in the title roles in Eugene O'Neill's The Emperor Jones and Shakespeare's Othello.
 He then attended graduate school at the American Conservatory Theater in San Francisco, California, where he stayed for one year before returning to New York to begin a professional acting career.